Porte de la Villette station

 Porte de la Villette ([pɔʁt də la vilɛt]) is a station of the Paris Métro.
-The origin of the commune of the Villette was a Gallo-Roman village, which grew up on the Roman road that led to east Flanders.
+The origin of the commune of the Villette was a Gallo-Roman village, which grew up on the Roman road that led to eastern Flanders.
 About 1198, it became Ville Neuve Saint-Ladre and by 1426 it was called Villette-Saint-Miser-lez-Paris.
 The commune became a part of Paris in 1860.
 The nearby gate in Paris' 19th century walls hence became known as the Porte de la Villette.

 The nearby Cité des Sciences et de l'Industrie, located in the Parc de la Villette, is the biggest science museum in Europe.
 The glass and steel building was designed by Peter Rice and it was opened in 1986.

 The station is featured in Battlefield 3, in which it is featured in a multiplayer map.

 History

 Porte de la Villette opened on 5 November 1910 with the commissioning of the first section of line 7 from Opéra with service provided by all trains on the line until 18 January 1911, when a branch opened from Louis Blanc to Pré-Saint-Gervais, resulting in 1 of every 2 trains serving this branch.
 It was once again served by all trains on the line when the branch from Louis Blanc to Pré-Saint-Gervais was split to form an independent line, line 7bis, on 3 December 1967 as a result of an imbalance in traffic between the two branches – the branch to Porte de la Villette having significantly higher traffic due to its role as an important terminus for many suburban buses.
 It served as the northern terminus of line 7 until 1979 when it was extended to Fort d'Aubervilliers.
 As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised on 16 January 2002.

 In 2019, the station was used by 3,209,252 passengers, making it the 110th busiest of the Métro network, out of 302 stations.

-In 2020, the station was used by 1,981,878 passengers amidst the COVID-19 pandemic, making it the 123th busiest of the Métro network, out of 305 stations.
+In 2020, the station was used by 1,981,878 passengers amidst the COVID-19 pandemic, making it the 123rd busiest of the Métro network, out of 305 stations.

 An interchange with Paris tramway Line 3b opened on 15 December 2012, serving as its western terminus until its extension to Porte d'Asnières—Marguerite Long on 24 November 2018.